Problems with the system developed almost immediately.

 The clocks throughout the building were notorious for not working.
 They went for years at a time without moving at all, offering a “wide variety of time.”
 They underwent repair several times, costing taxpayers about $500 per fix, each of which would last a week or two.
 It wasn’t long before maintenance staff just gave up.

 At least a couple of times a Statesman reporter would take it upon himself to report the time in various offices to goad the government a bit.
-In several state offices they covered the clocks to avoid confusion.
+In several state offices, they covered the clocks to avoid confusion.
 And embarrassment.

 One clock was so thoroughly covered that it disappeared even from memory.
 An ornate clock behind the justices of the Idaho Supreme Court was covered by a false wall.
 That room became the setting for the Joint Finance and Appropriation Committee meetings when the court got its own building.
 The clock was rediscovered during the repair and remodel following the statehouse fire in 1992 and was restored to its original grandeur (see photo).
 It is the last of the capitol clocks that once—occasionally—ran on signals from the master clock.
 The mechanism has been replaced so that it ACTUALLY TELLS TIME.
+I depend on it every day while serving on JFAC, and I always think of the story when I check the time.